Research

 Working Paper

-Can the Resource Curse be Avoided?
+Can the Resource Curse Be Avoided?
 Assessing the Impact of a Major Oil Field Discovery on Political Participation